 4. Ecosan toilets — ‘Ecosan’ comes from ecological sanitation.
 It is an extremely advanced and modern way of toilet construction.
 It is a waterless sanitation system (barely requires 2-3 litres a day) which recovers nutrients from human excreta and returns it to the soil.
 It consists of two chambers, which are used in turn for defecation, and an outlet for urine.
 Faeces are stored in a tank and used later as manure.
 Being small and less cumbersome than other toilet constructions, it can be easily and cheaply constructed anywhere.

 5. Generator Pollution Control Device – Virendra Kumar Sinha, a school dropout from Bihar has come up with a device that controls pollution from generators by removing carbon, soot etc from exhaust gases.
 Sinha’s device precipitates suspended particulates present in exhaust gases, making it clear and reducing its temperature.
 After many experiments, he developed this device to break down the exhaust components and reduce sound using an iron drum, perforated iron pipes, steel channels, baffles and a soot collecting tray.
 And it does not come as any expensive machinery; rather it can be used commercially with any generator/exhaust as an added accessory.

-India’s got talent!FLAG THIS POST
+India’s got talent!REPORT THIS POST